-The first step for all pupils joining the school is to complete a registration form and return it with the £125 registration fee to the Head of Admissions.
+The first step for all pupils joining the school is to complete a registration form and process the £125 registration fee.

 Pupils joining in Nursery and Reception will receive offer letters in the Autumn Term, the year before they are due to start school.
-In the circumstances of a waiting list being in operation places are offered to siblings and then in order of the date of registration forms being received.
+If there is a waiting list, places are offered to siblings and then in order of the date of registration forms being received.
 Girls attending Peregrines Nursery will automatically transfer into the Reception class of Falcons School for Girls.
 Boys attending Peregrines Nursery will have a priority place at Falcons Pre-Preparatory School in Chiswick.

 Children may join Peregrines Nursery from the age of 1 (in the term they turn 2).
 The most common entry point to join Falcons School for Girls is in Reception (4+).
 However, where there are spaces we will accept applications for Years 1 to 6 and places will be offered on a case by case basis.